Productivity: Multi-factor productivity

-When multiple inputs are considered, the measure is called multi-factor productivity or MFP.
-Multi-factor productivity is typically estimated using growth accounting.
+When multiple inputs are considered, the measure is called multi-factor productivity or MFP and is typically estimated using growth accounting.
 If the inputs specifically are labor and capital, and the outputs are value added intermediate outputs, the measure is called total factor productivity (TFP].
 TFP measures the residual growth that cannot be explained by the rate of change in the services of labour and capital.
 MFP replaced the term TFP used in the earlier literature, and both terms continue in use (usually interchangeably).

 TFP is often interpreted as a rough average measure of productivity, more specifically the contribution to economic growth made by factors such as technical and organisational innovation.
 The most famous description is that of Robert Solow's (1957): "I am using the phrase 'technical change' as a shorthand expression for any kind of shift in the production function.
 Thus slowdowns, speed ups, improvements in the education of the labor force and all sorts of things will appear as 'technical change' ."
 The original MFP model involves several assumptions: that there is a stable functional relation between inputs and output at the economy-wide level of aggregation, that this function has neoclassical smoothness and curvature properties, that inputs are paid the value of their marginal product, that the function exhibits constant returns to scale, and that technical change has the Hicks’n neutral form.
 In practice, TFP is "a measure of our ignorance", as Abramovitz (1956) put it, precisely because it is a residual.
 This ignorance covers many components, some wanted (like the effects of technical and organizational innovation), others unwanted (measurement error, omitted variables, aggregation bias, model misspecification) Hence the relationship between TFP and productivity remains unclear.